-1. Major Subject

-The Major subject is normally one of the subjects already taken for the BA Degree.
+- 1. Major Subject: The Major subject is normally one of the subjects already taken for the BA Degree.
 Teaching is done either through formal course work or through guided reading and supervision.
-Each student is assigned a Director of Studies by the department teaching the Major subject.

-Latin

-This course aims to equip students with a knowledge of Latin which will allow them to read Medieval documents.
-It assumes no previous knowledge of the language and aims to provide competence in essential grammar and vocabulary.
+Each student is assigned a Director of Studies by the department teaching the Major subject. - 2.
+Latin: This course aims to equip students with a knowledge of Latin which will allow them to read Medieval documents.
+It assumes no previous knowledge of the language and aims to provide competence in essential grammar and vocabulary. - 3.
+Palaeography/Diplomatic: Students will follow one course in Palaeography or Diplomatic either in the Classics Department or in the department of their Major Subject as appropriate. - 4.
+Research Methods Seminar: The seminar provides an introduction to essential skills such as bibliography, use of specialist libraries and archives, codicology, historiography, textual criticism and computer assisted research.

-3. Palaeography/Diplomatic

-Students will follow one course in Palaeography or Diplomatic either in the Classics Department or in the department of their Major Subject as appropriate.

-4. Research Methods Seminar

-The seminar provides an introduction to essential skills such as bibliography, use of specialist libraries and archives, codicology, historiography, textual criticism and computer assisted research.

-MEDIEVAL STUDIES (Contd.)

-Application should be made before 1st May of the year of entry.
-Late applications will be considered strictly subject to availability of places.

-Enquiries regarding application procedures and details of courses should be forwarded to Dr J M Picard, Academic Secretary, Board of Medieval Studies, Room D306, John Henry Newman Building, UCD, Belfield, Dublin 4.
-Telephone: +353-1-716 8620; Fax: +353-1-716 1175; Email: JM.Picard@ucd.ie.
+Enquiries regarding application procedures and details of courses should be forwarded to:

+Dr J M Picard, Academic Secretary, Board of Medieval Studies, Room A313, John Henry Newman Building, University College Dublin, Belfield, Dublin 4

+Telephone: 01-7168167; fax: 01-7161175; e-mail: JM.Picard@ucd.ie)